Ellipse (album): Commercial performance

-As of 2011, the album had sold 161,000 copies in United States.
+As of 2011, the album had sold 161,000 copies in the United States.

+The album sold 48,025 copies worldwide in its first week, which is the most copies Imogen has sold in a singular week.

 Live performances

 In October 2008, Heap travelled to America to perform at Pop!Tech in Camden, Maine.
 She performed the song 'Wait It Out' live, for the first time ever on 24 October.
 The performance was recorded and released on Youtube.com the following day.

 On 24 August 2009, Heap appeared on the Late Show with David Letterman (although the episode didn't air until the 28th) and performed "First Train Home".
 On her Twitter page, Imogen admitted that she messed up on the second line of the second verse during the performance.

 The following day, on 25 August, Imogen headed to the WNYC Radio Station in New York to play "First Train Home" and "Half Life" on air and give a short interview.